That's how many fans fit into SIGNAL IDUNA PARK, Germany's largest football stadium

 Further claims relating to compensation, injunctive relief or other contractual issues remain unaffected.

-7. Measures in accordance with § 6a as well as § 8 Para.
-(1) to (6) exclude claims (e.g. reimbursement of ticket price) against Borussia Dortmund GmbH & Co.
-KGaA, BVB Stadion GmbH and/or the respective event organiser.
+7. Measures taken according to §6a as well as §8 (1) to (6) shall exclude claims to compensation, such as ticket refunds, from Borussia Dortmund GmbH & Co.
+KGaA and/or the event organiser involved.

 § 10 Liability

-Accidents and/or damages must be immediately reported to Borussia Dortmund GmbH & Co.
-KGaA and/or BVB Stadion GmbH.
+Any accidents and or damage shall be reported to Borussia Dortmund GmbH & Co.
+KGaA immediately.